 Option 1: Delete Safari 's Browsing History and Cache

+You can delete safari's history and cache.
 Browser history and cache make Internet surfing more convenient and allows you to access websites faster.
 But keeping them on your iPhone for too long causes them to hog the much-needed storage space.
-Clearing the history and cache doesn't only create space.
-It also allows your browser to run more smoothly.
+Clearing them can create space, it also allows your browser to run more smoothly.

 - Launch Settings.

 - Tap Safari > Clear History and Website Data

 - You will see a confirmation pop-up.
 Press Clear History and Data.